All Episodes

 They didn't waste any money.

-It's not they didn't want to beat Christie, it's that they knew they couldn't, and they were going to waste a good candidate and waste any good money.
+And they were going to waste a good candidate and waste any good money.

-You telling me that the Democrats aren't on a roll don't think they can just wipe the slate.
+You telling me that the Democrats aren't on a roll, don't think they can just wipe the slate?

 Do not be too smart by half here.

-So Christie refuses to help another Republican, joins in in this fray that the Republican wackos caused the shutdown, and Earn gonna be into that childish behavior if I get there.
+So Christie refuses to help another Republican, joins in in this fray that the Republican wackos caused the shutdown.

-We're never gonna shut down the government.
+We're never going to shut down the government.

-And everybody's oh, yeah, man, we can't wait for this.
+And everybody's, oh, yeah, man, we can't wait for this.

 Meanwhile, Christie loses to Hillary and the exit poll question of who would you vote for president in New Jersey in the midst of a landslide re-election.